2025 Russian Second League Division B: Group 1

 In the first stage, 14 teams played each other twice, home and away, from 22 March 2025 to 14 September 2025.
 At the end of the first stage, top 6 teams qualified for the second stage subgroup 1A, and the remaining 8 qualified for the second stage subgroup 1B.

 The results of the games played in the first stage were included in the second stage standings.

-Subgroup 1A teams play each other twice more, home and away, from 20 September 2025 to 22 November 2025.
+Subgroup 1A teams played each other twice more, home and away, from 20 September 2025 to 22 November 2025.
 Subgroup 1B teams played each other once, from 20 September 2025 to 1 November 2025.

 Subgroup 1A winner will be promoted to the Division A Second Stage Silver Group, the bottom two teams of subgroup 1B will be relegated from Division B.